sweet-addy/interpersonal/README.md

 ## Usage

-`pip install interpersonal` - Installs `interpersonal` but does not do anything yet.
+`pip install interpersonal` - Installs Interpersonal.

-See the Jupyter Notebook [demo](./demo.ipynb) for working example usage.
+See the tutorial [demo](https://colab.research.google.com/github/waifuai/interpersonal/blob/master/tutorials/3_comparing_persons.ipynb) for working example usage.

 We are are actively looking for feedback.
 Do open an issue if you have any ideas or suggestions.

 ## Purpose

-`interpersonal` can be used to achieve goals such as the following:
+Interpersonal can be used to achieve goals such as the following:

 ![Imgur](https://i.imgur.com/RuP9Ai9.png)

-`interpersonal` is a multi-purpose engine to power social interactions.
+Interpersonal is a multi-purpose engine to power social interactions.
 Unlike other personality engines, it is extremely simple to understand and use.
 It also works offline, not requiring an internet connection.
-Therefore, even if your application needs a more complicated custom engine, `interpersonal` can serve as a tool for initial rapid prototyping since it allows you to get up and running quickly.
+Therefore, even if your application needs a more complicated custom engine, Interpersonal can serve as a tool for initial rapid prototyping since it allows you to get up and running quickly.

 ## Description

-`interpersonal` is a Python library that allows for the computation of various interpersonal values from English text.
+Interpersonal is a Python library that allows for the computation of various interpersonal values from English text.

 It can perform the following operations:
 - Predict the personality of a person given a description of them.